ChenFLD/The-assessment-of-DG-blackout-risk-by-GCC/README.md

 3) Distribution grid data (case33bw.m)

    In the paper, we used real distribution network data, but due to NDA restrictions we cannot make the data publicly available.
 So we demonstrated the calculation process using IEEE-33 as an example.
-The data based on the 33 nodes was created by adding noise to real data in order to show similar patterns to the real data.
+We distributed fitted load temperature curves over the IEEE-33 case so that our code can be verified.

 4) Hourly temperature data corresponding to the geo-location where the power consumption data is retrieved. (historical_temperature.mat)